Couva: Economy

 The Couva-Pt.
-Lisas Chamber of Commerce headquarters is within Couva located on Camden Road in Couva and its new building was commissioned 2012.
+Lisas Chamber of Commerce headquarters is within Couva located on Camden Road, and its new building was commissioned 2012.

 The town is served by all the major banks in Trinidad, e.g. Scotiabank (SCB), First Citizens Bank (FCB), Royal Bank of Canada (RBC), Republic Bank, and also the Unit Trust Corporation (UTC).
 Inclusive of these banks, there are numerous credit unions currently existing in Couva, e.g. TECU, Venture Credit Union etc.

-Including many of the common fast food chains, Indian and Chinese food outlets as well as local franchises such as KFC, Subway, Church's Chicken, Pizza Hut and Starbucks, the most popular restaurants in the town include Balthazar, Bourgonvilla, Touch 'n' Taste, JZZ's International Steakhouse, Lady Gay and Kazza Pot & Kettle.

-In addition, there are six beaches in the region where a significant amount and value of fish are landed.
+In addition, six beaches are in the region, where significant amounts and value of fish are landed.
 These beaches are Brickfield, Claxton Bay, Carli Bay, Orange Valley, St. Margaret Bay, and Waterloo.